odpi/egeria/developer-resources/tools/IntelliJ.md

 [Egeria Dojo](../../open-metadata-resources/open-metadata-tutorials/egeria-dojo).

 Lombok Plugin

-IntelliJ development environment supports Lombok by default with the current versions (or as an addition plugin with previous versions).
-You can get more instructions on this [page](https://projectlombok.org/setup/intellij).
+Egeria makes use of Project Lombok.
+If using JetBrains IntelliJ IDEA ensure the IDEA has the required plugin configured.
+See https://projectlombok.org/setup/intellij for more information.

 ----
 * Return to [Developer Tools](.)